sandialabs/pecos/documentation/qc_tests.rst

 Custom streaming analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The streaming analysis loops through each data point using a quality control tests that relies on information from "clean data" in a moving window.
 Input for custom streaming analysis includes:

 * Custom quality control function with the following general form::

-      def custom_streaming_function(data):
+      def custom_streaming_function(data_pt, history):
           """
           Parameters
           ----------
+          data_pt : pandas Series
+              The current data point to be analyzed.

-          data : pandas DataFrame
+		  history : pandas DataFrame
-              Data that includes the current data point to be analyzed plus the cleaned history.
-The streaming framework appends clean history to the current data point before the custom quality control function is called.
+              Historical data used in the analysis.
+The streaming analysis omits data points that were previously flagged as anomalous in the history.

           Returns
           --------
           mask : pandas Series
-              Mask contains boolean values (one value for each column in pm.data).
+              Mask contains boolean values (one value for each row in data_pt).
               True = data passed the quality control test, False = data failed the quality control test.

           metadata : pandas Series
               Metadata stores additional information about the test for the current data point.
-              Metadata generally contains one value for each column in pm.data.
+              Metadata generally contains one value for row in data_pt.
 Metadata is collected into a pandas DataFrame with one row per time index that was included in the quality control test (omits the history window) and is returned by ''check_custom_streaming''.
           """

-          # User defined custom algorithm which often starts with the following lines
+          # User defined custom algorithm
-          history = data.iloc[:-1,:]
-          data_pt = data.iloc[-1,:]
           ...

           return mask, metadata